 The times we live in.

-Now it was a one-year anniversary.
+Now it was the one-year anniversary.

 We played the gunshots yesterday, what was happening in George Floyd Square.

-And you know, I don't know if you've ever heard the name.
+And, you know, I don't know if you've ever heard the name.

 If you don't know the name Anaya Allen, you should.